Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a promising and important research task: Few-shot Scene Graph Generation (FSSGG), which requires SGG models to be able to recognize novel predicate categories quickly with only a few samples.
+In this paper, we focus on a promising and important research task: Few-shot Scene Graph Generation (FSSGG), which requires SGG models to be able to recognize unseen predicate categories quickly with only a few samples.
 Different from existing FSL tasks, the multiple semantics and great variance of the visual appearance of predicate categories make FSSGG non-trivial.
-To this end, we devised a novel Decomposable Prototype Learning (DPL).
-Specifically, we introduced learnable prompts to model multiple semantics of predicates with the help of pretrained VL models and adaptively assigned weights to each support sample by considering the subject-object compositions.
-To better benchmark FSSGG, we re-splited the prevalent VG dataset and evaluated several FSL methods on the new split for future research.
-We hope this work can inspire and attract FSL research on more challenging scene understanding tasks.
+To this end, we devised a novel Decomposed Prototype Learning (DPL).
+Specifically, we introduced learnable prompts to model diverse semantics of predicates with the help of pretrained VL models by decomposing each predicate into multiple prototypes.
+Afterward, we adaptively assigned weights to these prototypes by considering the subject-object compositions to generate query-adaptive prototype representation.
+To verify the effectiveness of our methods, we conduct extensive experiments on multiple datasets under different few-shot settings.
+Our decomposed prototype learning method can be effectively applied to other FSL researches that need to address high intra-class variation in scene understanding tasks.
+One limitation of our work is that it does not consider the redundancy between prototype representations generated from similar object categories, which may lead to confusion when applying attention scores for each prototype.
+To eliminate this redundancy, we may consider clustering similar prototypes by using multi-modal features of object categories or leveraging the knowledge of Large Language Models.
+We leave this as our future work.